 Last but not least, liquid chalk is mainly suitable for bouldering as, due to its format, it’s difficult to reapply during your long climbs.
 Even if you carry it in one of your pockets, you will not be able to open the bottle with just one hand.
 With its shorter routes, bouldering is ideal for wet chalk as one application is enough for an entire ascent.

 How to Use Liquid Climbing Chalk

 If you’ve never used liquid chalk before, it’s pretty fun to use.
 It goes on clear, but once it dries, it leaves a chalky white base coat.
-It forms a solid foundation for layering a thicker coating of loose chalk from a chalk ball or chalk bag.
+It forms a solid foundation for layering a thicker coating of loose chalk from a chalk ball.